It can be worrying to notice blood clots during your period.

 They might raise a flurry of questions, like what are period blood clots?
 Should I be worried?
 What if the blood clots are big?
 When should I call my doctor?

-Blood clots during menstruation can be nothing to worry about.
-But they can also be a sign that something is up.
+Passing small blood clots during menstruation can be nothing to worry about.

 Here’s what you need to know.

 - What causes blood clots during your period?

 - When should you be concerned about blood clots in your period?